 A study of the messages that move humans to act.
 Emphasis on the persuasive, argumentative and propagandistic appeals used to secure or resist social change.
 Students will employ a number of analytical tools to build critical inquiry skills and develop advocacy skills by creating and presenting ethical arguments.
 Spring.

 335 ADVANCED PUBLIC RELATIONS: CAMPAIGNS, CRISES, AND COMMUNITY - 3 hours

 Students will refine skills learned in the introductory course by designing their own PR campaigns and by working in teams on crisis response simulations.
 Particular emphasis is placed on developing appropriate and individual approaches to community relations.
-Prerequisite: COMM 260 or consent of instructor.
+Prerequisite: COMM 260.

 336 VIDEO GAMES AND VIRTUAL IDENTITIES - 3 hours

 A study of the convergence of media and rhetoric in video games.
 Students will learn how to analyze video games as cultural artifacts, as configurations of distinct, but interlocking unites of meaning.
 Lectures will emphasize the interactivity, rhetoric, and cultural implications of this emergent medium.
 Assignments will include theoretical analyses and a presentation on media convergence.